The Herding school

 She has partcipated in a couple of class 1 and 2 trials, but in fact has been ready for open trials for quite a while.

-But because of Danish rules - lack of trials and me having 3 other open runners, it was up to now before she entered an open team-qualification trial - and that with and nice 2nd. place at the end of the day.
+But because of Danish rules - lack of trials and me having 3 other open runners, it was up to now before she 2016 entered her first open team-qualification trial - ending the day with a nice 2nd. place.

-So potential she has, but I'm glad she didn't end up in other hands, because I fear she would have been deemed impossible to handle.
+So the potential she has, and I'm glad I kept her instead of she ending up on other hands, where I could fear she would have been deemed impossible to handle.

 The video below is from her very early days.